Skip to content

 High-impact activities like running carry significantly higher injury risk than low-impact alternatives.
 CrossFit and competitive weightlifting require technical precision that increases injury potential.
 Rucking, by contrast, carries substantially lower injury risk.

 Why?
 Because rucking is low-impact, low-intensity from a joint stress perspective, and doesn't require technical skill.
-You can't really do it wrong in a way that causes injury.
+You can't really do it wrong in a way that causes injury - assuming you respect load progression.
+That's the variable that matters.

 This means you can train consistently without long injury layoffs.
 Consistency beats intensity for long-term fitness.
 Someone who rucks 4 days per week for 3 years will have better cardiovascular fitness, stronger bones, and more muscle than someone who runs intensely but gets injured every 6 months.